Giancarlo Stanton Preview, Player Props: Yankees vs. Rays

 Giancarlo Stanton At The Plate

-- Stanton has driven home a run in 27 games this year (35.1%), including more than one RBI in 16.9% of his games and producing three or more of his team's runs on five occasions..
+- Stanton has had an RBI in 28 games this season (35.9%), including 14 multi-RBI outings (17.9%).
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 29 of 77 games this season, and more than once 4 times.
+- He has scored a run in 29 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.